Dlelo/Simple-Survey-Application---React-Basics-form-handling-/README.md

 # Simple-Survey-Application---Reactjs-Basics-form-handling

 ## Introduction
-Form are necessary in an application.
-They are used to login a user, register a user, get user feeback, get user details and so much more.
+Form are necessary in an application to login a user, register a user, get user feeback, get user details and so much more.

-This tutorial is useful for beginners who have never interracted with react, those who have little knowledge on react as well as the expert react developers who want a reminder on the basics of handling react forms.
+This tutorial is useful to beginners who have never interacted with react.
+Those who have little knowledge on react.
+It is also a good reminder to expert react developers who want a reminder on the basics of handling react forms.

 ## Step 1 : Set-up
 ### Download NodeJs (Windows)